 What is a Drainage and Wastewater Management Plan (DWMP)?

-Our DWMPs are long term plans that outline how we plan to approach and manage sewerage and wastewater over the next 25 years.
+Our Drainage and Wastewater management plans set out our 25-year plan for our wastewater services.
 They provide us with the opportunity to understand the impact on our network from things such as:

 Improvements to your wastewater network